trbouwens/final_project/README.md

   - Hosted the server on Digital Ocean

 Mago Sheehy:
-  - Also got the Upload and Add New File buttons working.
+  - Got the Delete and Save buttons working.
   - Implemented the share file feature.
   - Fixed miscellaneous async and other bugs.